pmanolak/flutter-chessground/README.md

 - move annotations
 - opponent's pieces can be displayed upside down
 - create positions with a board editor
+- no chess logic: this package is only for rendering and interacting with a chessboard.
+Use a separate chess library to handle the game rules.

 ## Getting started